 Casting ballot

 After the wallet creation, the voter can select a candidate and cast a ballot.
-A request is sent to the “ballot” endpoint along with JSON data that contains the voter’s choice, when the voter confirms the ballot and in response the API broadcasts the ballot information (candidate, voter key, signature and encrypted voter ID, shown in Fig 5.4) to the peer nodes for validation.
+A request is sent to the “ballot” endpoint along with JSON data that contains the voter’s choice, when the voter confirms the ballot and in response the API broadcasts the ballot information (candidate, voter key, signature and encrypted voter ID) to the peer nodes for validation.

-Figure 5.5 JSON response of "ballot" API endpoint.

-And after validation, the peer nodes add the block to the chain, shown in Figure 5.6 and 5.7.

-Figure 5.6 Snapshot of the block added to chain of on node running on port 4041.

-Figure 5.7 Snapshot of the block added to chain of on node running on port 4040.

 Vote count

 After the voting process ends, the “count_votes” endpoint will be triggered by the tallying server in order to display the result of the web app.
-For testing, a GET request is sent to the server in order to count votes for a candidate (ALI in this case), shown in Figure 5.8.
+For testing, a GET request is sent to the server in order to count votes for a candidate (ALI in this case).

-Figure 5.8 JSON response of "count_votes" endpoint.

 Ballot verification

 To verify the voter’s ballot, a request is sent to the “check_ballot” endpoint along with JSON data that contains the voter’s ID, public key and private key.
 The public key is to improve the searching time, and the private key to decrypt the voter ID and check if the decrypted text matches the ID.
 Only then it will return the voter’s ballot, show in figure 5.9.

-Figure 5.9 JSON response of "check_ballot" endpoint.
+Configuring the front end:

+The devote_app folder contains the mobile application source code for Android and iOS both platforms.

+Emulator configuration settings:

+Name: voting_tablet_API_27 CPU/ABI: Google APIs Intel Atom (x86) Path: C:\Users\username\.android\avd\voting_tablet_API_27.avd Target: google_apis [Google APIs] (API level 27) Skin: 1280x800 SD Card: 512M fastboot.chosenSnapshotFile: runtime.network.speed: full hw.accelerometer: yes hw.device.name: voting_tablet hw.lcd.width: 1280 hw.initialOrientation: landscape image.androidVersion.api: 27 tag.id: google_apis hw.mainKeys: no hw.camera.front: emulated avd.ini.displayname: voting_tablet API 27 hw.gpu.mode: auto hw.ramSize: 512 PlayStore.enabled: false fastboot.forceColdBoot: no hw.cpu.ncore: 2 hw.keyboard: yes hw.sensors.proximity: yes hw.dPad: no hw.lcd.height: 800 vm.heapSize: 48 skin.dynamic: yes hw.device.manufacturer: User hw.gps: yes skin.path.backup: _no_skin

+Before starting the application, do some changes in the services.dart file in Code\devote_app\lib.
+The change needs to be made in the node URL through which the application will interact with the API.
+Put the URL accordingly (e.g. localhost:4000 in this case)

+Application UI: